 In general, here’s what you should expect…

-- You will be asked to pay for your web domain in order to secure your registration.
+- You will be asked to pay for your web domain to secure your registration.
 You’ll also have to provide your own information.
-Most registrars, for an extra fee, will offer to hide your personal information and make the registration private.
+For an extra fee, most registrars will offer to hide your personal information and make the registration private.

 - Ask your web host to “park” your domain for you until your new website is complete.
 Many web hosts will provide a simple landing page as a placeholder until your website is ready to go.